What Personal Information Do We Collect?

 - business contact information such as your name, title or position, business address, telephone number, fax number or email address.

-The types of personal information that Mendability may collect from you from time to time include: your name, certain health information, your home address, telephone number, personal email address, billing and account information (such as credit card, or bank account number), your mailing preferences, delivery instructions, and customer service preferences.
+The types of personal information that Mendability may collect from you from time to time include: your name, your home address, telephone number, personal email address, billing and account information (such as credit card, or bank account number), your mailing preferences, delivery instructions, and customer service preferences.
+Mendability also may collect certain health information to customize your program.
 Mendability will also collect the personal information you provide in order to access our services, including any information provided through our online chat functionality.
 Additionally, from time to time, we may ask you to provide us with more detailed information regarding your interests, occupation and background.
 For example, we sometimes ask our customers to complete surveys in order to get a better sense of who they are and what issues, products or services may be of interest to our clients.

 The Privacy Principles Mendability Follows